Mu Nianci: Fictional character biography

-Mu Nianci attempts to kill Wanyan Honglie to avenge her foster father but Yang Kang intervenes and stops her.
-In fact, Yang Kang has fallen in love with her ever since he first met her during the contest.
-Their relationship gradually becomes more complicated.
-Yang Kang is unwilling to give up his status as a Jurchen noble so he can enjoy wealth, fame and power.
-Mu Nianci tries to persuade him to give up and follow her to be a commoner.
-Yang Kang reveals his treacherous nature and collaborates with the Jurchens to exploit his own race while lying to Mu Nianci that he has changed.
+Mu Nianci attempts to kill Wanyan Honglie to avenge her foster father, but Yang Kang intervenes and stops her.
+Yang Kang has actually fallen in love with her since they first met, and they develop a romantic relationship.
+However, their relationship is strained by their conflicting loyalties to the Song and Jin Empires: Yang Kang wants to continue being a Jin nobleman, while Mu Nianci tries to persuade him to give up and live as a commoner with her.
+Yang Kang reveals his treachery as the story progresses, plotting with his stepfather to destroy the Song Empire while lying to Mu Nianci that he has changed.